 Companies have cultures that are unique to them.
 I define company culture as a set of shared beliefs and behaviors that determine how business is done in the organization.
 The culture is the “unpublished, informal employee handbook and organization chart,” showing who really has power.
 Often, the unpublished handbook and org charts don’t resemble the published versions very much.
 In most cases, employees who are either discerning enough to learn the culture or fortunate enough to have someone explain “the deal” to them can succeed.
 Conversely, employees who don’t learn the culture typically run into glass walls, and find themselves on a smooth glass chute that empties onto the job search market.

-Company cultures can be read; just check out the offices of the most successful persons incorporate culture the organization.
+Company cultures can be read; just check out the offices of the most successful persons in the organization.
 Those offices are full of artifacts, tangible clues about what the organization values.
 If you see awards on their shelves, it’s a safe bet that achievement is the currency for success.
 See any family photos?
 How about technical manuals?
 Don’t forget to examine the state of the desks; are they cluttered?
 Maybe (at least) the image of business/ productivity is currency there.
 In any event, look for the artifacts.
 It can be tricky to interpret them, but they don’t lie.

 Every company has stories about the founders, pivotal times in their history, memorable employees and other rich subjects.
 These stories, or legends, tell you key information about what the organization values and why.
 Corporate legends often have morals, not unlike Aesop’s Fables.
 Pay attention to the stories told in your organization; learn from “that guy’s” mistakes, and work to understand the reasons why the story is seen as worth telling.